What Is Ethereum?

 Ethereum vs Ether (ETH)

-Ethereum and Ether are closely related but not the same thing.
+Ethereum and Ether are closely related, but they are not the same thing.

 How Ethereum Works